louismullie/temp-data/markdown_final/a786d1b6-58ef-f12c-3b7b-ddcc81b3ecca.md

 ### American psychiatric association practice guideline for the treatment of patients with Alzheimer's disease and other dementias. second edition [^68e61352].
 The American Journal of Psychiatry (2007).
 Medium credibility.

-Alzheimer’s disease and other dementias—anticonvulsants for agitation and behavioral symptoms: Carbamazepine is not recommended for the routine treatment of agitation in patients with dementia, and routine use of valproate to treat behavioral symptoms in dementia is not recommended based on the current evidence; most randomized placebo-controlled trials showed no benefit of valproate compared with placebo and a 2004 Cochrane review concluded that valproate formulations were no more effective than placebo and that side effects were more common.
+Alzheimer's disease and other dementias — anticonvulsants for agitation and behavioral symptoms: Carbamazepine is not recommended for the routine treatment of agitation in patients with dementia, and routine use of valproate to treat behavioral symptoms in dementia is not recommended based on the current evidence; most randomized placebo-controlled trials showed no benefit of valproate compared with placebo and a 2004 Cochrane review concluded that valproate formulations were no more effective than placebo and that side effects were more common.
 Nonetheless, a therapeutic trial of carbamazepine or valproate may be considered in individual cases, and given the potential toxicity of both agents it is important to identify and monitor target symptoms and to discontinue the medication if no improvement is observed.
 If used, carbamazepine may be given in two to four doses per day, started at a total dosage of 50–100 mg/day, and increased gradually as warranted by behavioral response and side effects or until blood levels reach 8–12 ng/ml; divalproex sodium may be given in two or three doses per day and should be started at 125–250 mg/day, with gradual increases based on behavioral response and side effects or until blood levels reach 50–60 ng/ml (or, in rare cases, 100 ng/ml).
-Principal adverse effects of carbamazepine include ataxia, falls, sedation, and confusion, with drug interactions through the cytochrome P450 system and rare bone marrow suppression or hyponatremia; valproate’s principal side effects are sedation, gastrointestinal disturbances, and confusion.
+Principal adverse effects of carbamazepine include ataxia, falls, sedation, and confusion, with drug interactions through the cytochrome P450 system and rare bone marrow suppression or hyponatremia; valproate's principal side effects are sedation, gastrointestinal disturbances, and confusion.

 ---